jasononeil/perth-web-devs-meetup/README.md

 This will start a server at `http://localhost:8000`.

+## Commands

+Run `php artisan meetup` to see available commands for this project.

 ## Laravel

 This project uses [Laravel](https://laravel.com).
 You can read the Laravel project readme [here](./README-laravel.md).